Bill Goldberg: Universal Champion and Hall of Fame (2016–2020)

-Various championship pursuits (2020–2022)
+Final feuds and retirement (2021–2025)

-After a 9-month hiatus, Goldberg faced Drew McIntyre for the WWE Championship at the Royal Rumble on January 31, 2021, but was unsuccessful in winning the championship.
+After a nine-month hiatus, Goldberg faced Drew McIntyre for the WWE Championship at the Royal Rumble on January 31, 2021, but was unsuccessful in winning the title.
 Goldberg returned on the July 19 episode of Raw, its first episode in front of a live audience in over a year, to confront WWE Champion Bobby Lashley, teasing a potential match between the two.
 On the August 2 episode of Raw, Lashley would accept Goldberg's challenge, making their match at SummerSlam for the WWE Championship, official.
-At SummerSlam, Goldberg lost due to not being able to continue after incurring a knee injury.
+At SummerSlam on August 23, Goldberg lost due to not being able to continue after incurring a knee injury.
 When Lashley continued to attack him after the end of the match, Goldberg's son Gage intervened but ended up being attacked himself.

-On the August 30 episode of Raw, an interview with Goldberg was shown, during which he revealed needing surgery to his knee and vowed to return to get revenge on Lashley for attacking his son.
-On the September 27 episode of Raw, he appeared via satellite to again call out Lashley for having attacked his son, vowing that we he would come after Lashley in retaliation.
 On the October 4 episode of Raw, Goldberg would call out Lashley and in response, Lashley would challenge Goldberg to a no holds barred match at Crown Jewel.
 At Crown Jewel, Goldberg defeated Lashley to end their feud.

-On the February 4 episode of SmackDown, Goldberg would make his return to challenge Universal Champion Roman Reigns to a match at Elimination Chamber, a match 2 years in the making after their match at WrestleMania 36 was called off due to Reigns taking a hiatus.
+On the February 4, 2022, episode of SmackDown, Goldberg would make his return to challenge Universal Champion Roman Reigns to a match at Elimination Chamber, a match that had originally been planned for WrestleMania 36 two years prior.
 At Elimination Chamber, Goldberg lost to Reigns via technical submission.

+On October 5, 2024, at Bad Blood, Goldberg and Gage were in the audience.
+When World Heavyweight Champion Gunther came out and insulted him and Gage, Goldberg tried to attack him, but was held back by security guards.
+During the podcast at SEC Network, Goldberg announced that he would be returning to WWE for his retirement match at some point in 2025.
+On the June 16, 2025 episode of Raw, Goldberg returned and confronted Gunther over the incident at Bad Blood, subsequently challenging him to a match for the World Heavyweight Championship on July 12 at Saturday Night's Main Event XL in Atlanta, which was later made official.
+At the event with his son Gage at ringside, Goldberg was defeated by Gunther in his retirement match, ending his 28-year career.